I know it’s a short sample size, but O’Reilly can and should move quickly up this list.

 While with the Blues, Unger had eight consecutive seasons where he scored at least 30 goals and 50 points, with his season highs being 41 goals and 83 points.
-He also played in seven consecutive All-Star games.
+He also played in seven straight All-Star games.

-Stutter was a three-time all-star who played in 779 games through 12 seasons, and amassed 303 goals and 636 points, both totals good for third in franchise history, while his 1,786 penalty minutes rank first all-time.
+Stutter was a three-time all-star who played in 779 games through 12 seasons and amassed 303 goals and 636 points, both totals good for third in franchise history, while his 1,786 penalty minutes rank first all-time.